abhishek-bhattacharjee-job/flask_ready_to_start_framework/README.md

 python app.py
 ```

-5. Open your web browser and access the application at `http://localhost:5000/`.
+5. Open your web browser and access the application at `http://localhost:8000/`.

-Feel free to explore and modify the code in the respective folders to suit your project requirements.

-## Contributing

-If you'd like to contribute to this project, we welcome your pull requests!
-Please follow the standard GitHub workflow for making contributions.

 ## License